Beyond the Ice Palace: Reception

 Sinclair User described Beyond the Ice Palace as "not a classic in any sense, but certainly good enough to occupy you until the NBT (Next Big Thing) comes along."
 According to Your Sinclair, it was "all in all a rather super little game."
 Crash gave this "slick, playable and extremely compelling arcade adventure" a review score of 83%.

 In a retrospective review of the Amstrad version for Retro Gamer, Gavin Eke noted the game's similarly to Ghosts 'n Goblins.
 Eke was impressed by the "colourful & smooth" graphics and considered the game to be worth a look for fans of its inspiration.
 It was said to be a "flattering tribute".
 Gavin Miller reviewed the Atari ST release for the same publication.
 He said that although short, consisting of only 3 levels, it did offer a challenge.
 Miller concluded: "Overall a great little game with some good music.
 Would have liked a few more levels though."

+Sequel

+A sequel, Beyond the Ice Palace II, was announced in April 2024 and released on March 10, 2025.
+It was developed by Storybird Studio for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.